bekirugurr/flight-reservation-app-django/README.md

 * **Swagger**, **redoc**, **debug toolbar** were used.
 And debug was made true for other users to check easily.
 * **Some methods were overridden** to create custom functionalities.

-# If you want to check out project with Postman (strongly advised 😎):
+## If you want to check out the project with Postman (strongly advised 😎):
 * For admin user **username: <u>admin</u>** and **password: <u>admin</u>**
 * If you can use swagger use https://django-flight-reservation-api.herokuapp.com/swagger/
 * If you can use swagger use https://django-flight-reservation-api.herokuapp.com/redoc/
-## If you do not want to use swagger or redoc you can check project with Postman as below
+## If you do not want to use swagger or redoc you can check the project with Postman as below
 ### To register a user
 Send request with POST method to the url https://django-flight-reservation-api.herokuapp.com/users/register/  like this:
 ```python